 \subsection{Invariant algebraic curves of small degree}

 Our main results provide further evidence in favor of Painlev\'e's strategy.
-The first one shows that foliations on the projective plane admitting a Liouvillian first integral, but which do not admit a rational first integral, always have an algebraic invariant curve of comparatively small degree.
+The first one shows that foliations on the projective plane admitting a Liouvillian first integral, but which do not admit a rational first integral, always possess an invariant algebraic curve of comparatively small degree.

 \begin{THM} Let $\mathcal F$ be a foliation of degree $d\ge2$ on the projective plane $\mathbb P^2$.
 Assume that $\mathcal F$ admits a Liouvillian first integral but does not admit a rational first integral.
-Then $\mathcal F$ admits an algebraic invariant curve of degree at most $12(d-1)$. \end{THM}
+Then $\mathcal F$ admits an algebraic invariant curve of degree at most $12(d-1)$.
+Moreover, if $\F$ is not virtually transversely Euclidean then there exists such a curve of degree at most $6(d-1)$. \end{THM}

-We point out that in general it is impossible to bound the degree of the support of the integrating factor only in function of the degree of the foliation.
-For instance \cite[Section 5, Example 3]{MR1913040} presents a family of foliations of degree $4$ deduced from Gauss hypergeometric equation, for which the (unique) integrating factor has support on three lines and a rational curve of arbitrarily high degree.
-Nevertheless, in this family of examples the analytic/combinatorial type of singularities varies.